RafaVeraMar/SpringbootProject/src/README.md

 # SpringbootProject
-Consist in a Library management application.
+Consist in a Books information management app

 ## Tutorial Development
-This project has been developed through a tutorial, guided by a __Alejandro Mata Martínez__ It belongs to the first part of two tutorial series.
+This project has been developed through a tutorial, by the hand of __Alejandro Mata Martínez__ It belongs to the first part of two tutorial series.
 In the second one we will manage Exceptions and much more about Facade layer and Mappers.